Copenhagen Neuropsychology Lab

 Co-PI: Associate Professor Tone Roald.

-The EnVision-CP project is concerned with visual perceptual deficits in adults with cerebral palsy (CP).
+The EnVision-CP project was concerned with visual perceptual deficits in adults with cerebral palsy (CP).
 It is estimated that approximately 50-70% of children with CP have visual impairments that are caused by their cerebral damage or atypical cerebral development.
 However, systematic assessment is not part of current clinical practice in individuals with CP.
 Furthermore, studies investigating visual abilities in CP have focused on children and youth.
 Knowledge on visual impairments in adults with CP, and how the expression of these may change across development, is therefore limited.

-The aims of the project are:
+The aims of the project were:

 PI: Ro J. Robotham.